-Installation shall be in accordance with City approved construction drawings, specifications and manufacturer's recommendations b.
-Materials Delivery and Storage
+Installation shall be in accordance with City approved construction drawings, specifications and manufacturer's recommendations.

 Deliver materials to site undamaged.
 Store and protect materials on site in a manner that prevents damage.
 Materials shall be placed and stored so that water will drain and not accumulate.